-Uzbekistan captures the imagination like almost nowhere else.
-The country is virtually synonymous with the Silk Road, and three of the greatest Silk Road cities – Samarkand, Bukhara and Khiva – all fall on Uzbek soil.
-We’ve compiled a list of the best Silk Road sights Uzbekistan has to offer.
+Uzbekistan is virtually synonymous with the Silk Road, and three of the greatest Silk Road cities – Samarkand, Bukhara and Khiva – all fall on Uzbek soil.
+We’ve compiled a list of Uzbekistan’s best Silk Road sights.

 The Registan square is thought of as Samarkand’s biggest tourist attraction.
 Its three exquisite madrasas are adorned with an almost infinite number of contrasting and colourful patterns that somehow never clash, making this a picture-perfect scene.